-Out-of- Network Provider means a Covered Provider who does not have a participation contract in effect with the CO-OP Plans In-Network Organization to provide services to Covered Persons under this Group Policy.
-When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied.
-Covered Person will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Outof-Network Provider.
+Out-of- Network Provider

+means a Covered Provider who does not have a participation contract in effect with the CO-OP In-Network Organization to provide services to Covered Persons under this Policy.
+When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied except for Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider.
+Covered Person will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Out-of-Network Provider except for Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider (unless the Out-of-Network Provider has provided you a Balance Billing notice and obtained your consent).

-To maximize your plan's benefits, always make sure your healthcare provider is a CO-OP In-Network Provider and do not assume all services at an In-Network facility are performed by an In-Network provider.
+To maximize your plan's benefits, always make sure your healthcare provider is a CO-OP In-Network Provider.

-Out-of-Network Provider Differential means the percentage by which the Allowable Fee is reduced to determine the amount this Group Policy will pay for Covered Benefits provided by Out-of-Network Providers.
+Out-of-Network Provider Differential

+means the percentage by which the Allowable Fee is reduced to determine the amount this Group Policy will pay for Covered Benefits provided by Out-of-Network Providers.
+The Out-of-Network Provider Differential will not apply to Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider.